uwcse440/web-cse440-au15/_assignments/assignment2/index.md

 For example, your target participants should not be "doctors" but instead a specific group of doctors (e.g., Family Practitioners in the UW Roosevelt Clinic).
-If gaining access to the target participants is non-trivial (e.g., as with busy doctors), describe the steps you have taken to gain access and your plans to recover if you are unable to gain access.
+If gaining access to the target participants is non-trivial (e.g., as with busy doctors), describe the steps you have already taken to gain access and your plans to recover if you are unable to gain access.
 Indicate when you will be conducting your three inquiries, being as specific as possible.

 In another paragraph, describe how you will interact with your participants and your role as the "apprentice".